The sedona landscape in the winter with beautiful clouds and snow-capped landscape

 Most people think that this hike is only 2 miles round trip, and it is… as long as you have a 4WD high-clearance vehicle.

-Bonus Tip: Double your reward by going for sunrise — you’ll have that classic walking across Devils Bridge picture in no time, vs. waiting in line at any other time of day!
+Bonus Tip: Double your reward by going for sunrise — you’ll have that classic walking across Devils Bridge picture in no time, rather waiting in the massive lines that form at any other time of day!

 Subway Cave